 For a moment I thought that we were not going to present ourselves in front of the public again and the financial needs were a factor of anguish and restlessness.

 Among the positive things is the support that arose from different organizations for independent workers or artists.
-I believe that these aids or emergency funds obtained should be better valued and rewarded once they are stabilized in our fields, since a situation like this could repeat itself.
+I believe that these aids or emergency funds obtained should be better valued and rewarded by our community once we are stabilized in our fields, since a situation like this could repeat itself.

 Another positive thing is that technology boomed, and although these tools had been around for a while in our daily lives, in many cases we hadn’t exploited them.
 Thanks to these tools, I participated and produced several videos together with my colleagues, I developed a series of talks with renowned artists, I did a residency and presented a virtual concert with the Venezuelan Jazz Collective at Salem State University, MA from Maryland, I participated in the Jazz Education Network Conference, and I was invited as professor of the jazz department of the prestigious Peabody Conservatory of Johns Hopkins University.

 What are your projects right now and for the near future?

 As I mentioned before, I am in the process of researching and composing the Chamber Music America commission, which will be premiered at SFJazz on November 3, 2022 together with the Venezuelan Jazz Collective featuring Santiago Bosch on piano, Peter Slavov on bass, Tiago Michelin on drums, Sean Jones on trumpet, Roman Filiú on alto sax and Jacob Garchik on trombone, plus a special guest on vocals.
 In addition to this, we are coordinating other presentations in the western US that include the Jazz Showcase in Chicago, and Sam First in Los Angeles, and The 1905 in Portland among others to be confirmed.